Shamseddin Mojabi

 Seyed Shamseddin Mojabi (1939 – 29 April 2012) was an Iranian academic, government adviser and political activist.
-He was an adviser to Ayatollah Khomeini during his stay in Neauphle-le-Château on the outskirts of Paris, France in 1978.

 Mojabi was arrested twice by SAVAK in 1963, and following his release left Iran to study and later work in France for 14 years.
-During the Iranian revolution he would return to Iran where he would work at his alma mater, Amirkabir University of Technology (formerly Tehran Polytechnic), as a professor of civil engineering.
+During the Iranian revolution he would return to Iran where he would work as a professor of civil engineering at the Amirkabir University of Technology (formerly Tehran Polytechnic).

 Early life and education

-Mojabi was born in 1939 into a religious and cultured family in Qazvin.
+Mojabi was born in 1939 into a religious family in Qazvin.
 His father Seyed Ziaedin was a well-known merchant in the Caravanserai of Sa'd al-Saltaneh.
 In 1949, Mojabi's father moved the family to Tehran.
 The family's residence was in Baharestan Square which in the 1940s and 1950s was the epicentre of political activities.
 In those years Shamseddin began his political activity in the Third Force, and later in the neighbourhoods committee of the National Resistance Movement.

 Mojabi studied at the Dar ul-Funun, where he gained a diploma in Mathematics.
 After gaining his diploma, he went to Teacher Training College, and in 1957 and 1958 was employed by the Ministry of Culture as an elementary school teacher.
 In 1959, Mojabi ranked first nationally in the Concours for civil engineering, and won a place at Tehran Polytechnic.
 At university, he met Dr. Abbas Sheibani and Morteza Hajizadeh and continued his political activities.
 In this period the Freedom Movement of Iranian Students became active, and his interest and familiarity with political issues led to him joining the movement's Political Committee, led by Rahim Ataei.